yasiirdev/Javascript/OOP/readme.md

 ---

-This file covers the basics of OOP in JavaScript, including objects, constructors, prototypes, classes, and core principles.
+This file covers the basics of OOP in JavaScript, including objects, constructors, prototypes, classNamees, and core principles.
 For more advanced topics, explore design patterns and ES6+ features.